 Certain assaults are considered aggravated assault when a person causes serious bodily injury purposely, knowingly, or recklessly under circumstances manifesting extreme indifference to the value of human life.
 Assault with a deadly weapon, commonly referred to as ADW, is an aggravated assault because it is committed with any type of deadly weapon or by means of force that is likely to cause great bodily injury to another.
 ADW is a “wobbler,” meaning that, depending on the circumstances, prosecutors can charge it as either a misdemeanor or a felony.

 State battery law prohibits the willful and unlawful use of force or violence against anybody.
 The Penal Code includes specific code sections regarding battery against specified persons such as peace officers, police officers, fire fighters, emergency response technicians, school employees, and others.
 The Penal Code also establishes separate laws regarding battery in the context of domestic violence.

 San Diego Sexual Battery Attorney -Penal Code Section 243.4(e)(1)

 Another type of battery, sexual battery, is defined under Penal Code Section 243.4(e)(1).
 Misdemeanor sexual battery occurs when “(a)ny person … touches an intimate part of another person, if the touching is against the will of the person touched, and is for the specific purpose of sexual arousal, sexual gratification or sexual abuse.”

 The complexities of assault and battery laws are difficult for the average person to grasp, especially when a defendant finds themself charged under multiple sections of the Penal Code, all stemming from a single incident.
-This legal web is best negotiated with the assistance of qualified legal counsel like Sevens Legal, APC.
+This legal web is best negotiated with the assistance of qualified legal counsel like Sevens Legal Criminal Lawyers.